 HubSpot Credits vs. Breeze Credits

 Before the switch, Breeze Credits were used to power a small group of tools that came from HubSpot’s acquisition of Clearbit and its Breeze AI initiative.
-These were primarily used for data enrichment through HubSpot’s new Breeze Intelligence feature.
+These were primarily used for data enrichment through HubSpot’s Breeze Intelligence feature, now simply called data enrichment.

 Now, HubSpot Credits support a broader and growing set of features across the platform.
 Unlike Breeze Credits, which were a la carte, an allocation of HubSpot Credits is included with your existing subscription, with additional upgrade packs available for purchase in increments of 1,000.